 A Dana Retreat

-After the deposit, there will be a dana appeal at the end of the retreat where you will have the opportunity to support Padmaloka with a donation.
+There will be a dana appeal at the end of the retreat where you will have the opportunity to support Padmaloka with a donation.

 People often want to donate a similar amount to the retreat rates used in the past on a week-long retreat, the amounts are as follows: